 In estate agents' jargon, this is a sought after village, but it is much more than a pretty face.
 People have lived and worked here for over a thousand years.
 Where our forebears tilled the land, we are now more likely to toil over computers.
 However, farming still has an important part to play in shaping the landscape, and we remain firmly in touch with our rural roots.

 This is an area that has attracted artists, musicians, scientists and visionaries.
 Visitors come from all over the world to Mount Vernon, home of the celebrated Bach Flower Remedies.
 Wild flowers grown in the garden of Mount Vernon are still used to make the mother tincture of these homeopathic treatments, and their creator, Dr Edward Bach, is buried in St James's churchyard in Sotwell.

 Our top picture, taken by Keith Brooks, shows the revival of the ancient custom of wassailing – toasting the health of the trees.
 If you'd like to see more, check out the picture gallery.
-Chris Baines and Eric Dore's photos underneath show the paddling pool around the war memorial at the height of the winter floods.
+Below is a reminder of a fund-raiser for this year's Brightfest, to be held on June 14th.
 Thanks to all for your contributions.

 Feel free to send us your photos, news and dates for the calendar.
 If you would like to advertise or create a web page for your organisation, we would also love to hear from you.
 Just click on the Contact link at the top, or get involved through the blog and Facebook pages.